Postdoctoral Fellowship in Health Service Psychology

 How would you characterize the culture of the Counseling Center and Social Services?

-A few members are involved in research and publishing.
+- A few members are involved in research and publishing.
 However, there is no formal program of research taking place at Counseling & Psychological Services.
-Fellows who are interested in developing research skills may also consider to participate in the research apprenticeship.
+Fellows who are interested in developing research skills may also consider participating in the research apprenticeship.

 Will I get my own office?

-We typically receive between 75-100 applications for 4-5 postdoctoral fellowship positions.
+- We typically receive 35-50 for 4-5 postdoctoral fellowship positions.

-Not really, although several postdoctoral fellows have joined our staff at some point after finishing their training experience.
-Having worked here helps you understand the challenges and rewards of working at CPS and thus gives any applicant somewhat of an advantage during an interview.
+- Not really, although several postdoctoral fellows have joined our staff at some point after finishing their training experience.
+Having worked here helps you understand the challenges and rewards of working at CAPS and thus gives any applicant somewhat of an advantage during an interview.